yahoo/TensorFlowOnSpark/examples/resnet/README.md

 ```

 Notes:
-- Most of the original TensorFlow code from `resnet_cifar_main.py` has been copied into `resnet_cifar_dist.py`, so you can diff the changes.
+- Most of the original TensorFlow code from `resnet_cifar_main.py` has been copied into `resnet_cifar_dist.py`, so you can diff the changes required for TensorFlowOnSpark.
 - The `def main(_)` function was changed to `def main_fun(argv, ctx)`.
 - The `absl_app.run(main)` invocation was replaced by the Spark "main" function in `resnet_cifar_spark.py`.
 This file mostly contains the Spark application boilerplate along with the TensorFlowOnSpark calls to setup the TensorFlow cluster.
 Note that having the separate Spark and TensorFlow files can help isolate code and avoid Spark serialization issues.
 - The Spark "main" function uses `argparse` to parse TensorFlowOnSpark-specific command line arguments, but it passes the remaining argments (in the `rem` variable) to the TensorFlow `main_fun`, which then parses those arguments via `define_cifar_flags()` and `flags.FLAGS(argv)`.